 Complications of epidermal inclusion cysts before definitive management can occur due to rupture and may result in symptoms such as erythema, pain, swelling, localized cellulitis.
 The main complication seen in clinical practice is reoccurrence due to incomplete excision.
 Any time surgery is done, there is a small inherent risk of complications.
 Complications of epidermal inclusion cyst excisions may include but are not limited to infection, bleeding, damage to surrounding structures and tissues, scarring, and wound dehiscence.
 There is a risk of the cyst reoccurring if the capsule is not completely excised during the surgical procedure.

 Differential diagnosis of epidermal inclusion cysts also include lipomas, neuromas, benign cutaneous growths, metastatic skin lesions, squamous cell carcinoma of the skin, basal cell carcinoma of the skin.

 An interprofessional team that provides a holistic and integrated approach to patient care can help achieve the best possible outcomes.
-Cutaneous lesions and cysts are often found by a primary care provider or the emergency room provider on initial presentation.
-The primary care provider or emergency room provider will often identify an epidermoid inclusion cyst or other cutaneous lesions.
+Cutaneous lesions and cysts are often found by a primary care provider or the emergency room provider on the initial presentation.
+The primary care provider or emergency department provider will often identify an epidermoid inclusion cyst or other cutaneous lesions.
 Given the provider's comfort level, they will then attempt to drain or remove the cutaneous lesion in the office.
 Often, this lesion turns out to be an epidermal inclusion cyst during the procedure, and there is not a complete excision of the cyst capsule.
 This incomplete removal can lead to complications such as infection, localized pain, and recurrence.